emese-meder/BubbleSort/README.md

 ### SortedMerger

-A class with a method implementing a way to merge two sorted arrays into one combined sorted array.
+A class with a method implementing a way to merge two sorted arrays into one combined sorted array (ascending).

 ### DivideAndMerge

-A class with a method implementing a way to divide up an unsorted array into one element sub array and then use the SortedMerger to merge them int a single sorted array (divide and conquer method).
-Ascendign + descending
+A class with a method implementing a way to divide up an unsorted array into one element sub array and then use the SortedMerger to merge them into a single sorted array in ascending order (divide and conquer method).

 ### BinaryTree

-Consists of a class called BinaryTreeImpl that implements the BinaryTree interface to sort an array of int by first puting them into a binary tree and then going through the tree to sort them, and a class called Node that sets up the methods needed for building the binaryTree structure. .
+Consists of a class called BinaryTreeImpl that implements the BinaryTree interface to sort an array of ints by first puting them into a binary tree and then going through the tree to sort them, and a class called Node that sets up the methods and variables needed for building the binaryTree structure.
+Ascendign + descending.

 ### Main